YU000jp/show-weekday-and-week-number/readme.md

 - Use the boundaries also on journals: toggle
   - `true` default
   - `false`
-- On the journal boundaries if no page found, create the journal page
+- On the journal boundaries if no page found, create the journal page: toggle
   - `true`
   - `false` default